 If you cut all grains and also avoid carbs like potatoes, bananas, and other fruits or starchy veggies, you may encounter quite a bit of fatigue.
 Don’t try to do it all at once.
 Make sure you’re feeling good as you go (although some minor digestive distress may be normal as your body adjusts and perhaps cleans itself out of years of carb buildup).

 If you’re wanting to try eliminating grains for more than a week, I recommend getting a bag of coconut flour , which is usually least expensive at Tropical Traditions with that link, and then you can make a few things like muffins and pancakes and not feel like you’re totally out of your comfort zone when it comes to food planning.

 For example, those waffles in the yummy photo above?
 They’re actually 100% grain-free.
 For reals.

 - Gluten-free, Grain-free Cookbook by Stephanie Brandt Cornais (a mama like me who appreciates shortcuts in the kitchen, keeping it simple and pure yumminess!)

-- All of my grain-free resources and recipes, including how we got started in a bare bones way.
+- All of my grain-free elimination diet recipes, including how we got started in a bare bones way.